moonsdust/data-quality/README.md

 # Accessible and Usable Datasets yet Majority are Bronze-Graded and not Updated Regularly: An analysis of the data quality of datasets available on the Open Data Toronto Portal (As of May 13, 2025)

 ## Overview
-As one of the central hubs for data on the City of Toronto that are used in the media and in policy-making, we conducted analysis on the quality of Open Data Toronto's data catalogue.
-We found that despite Open Data Toronto's extensive dataset catalogue being accessible and usable, 56% of their datasets are graded bronze and bronze-graded datasets are less likely to be updated the more completed they are.
-However we also found that metadata fields were less likely to be filled for gold-graded and silver-graded datasets.
-These findings can help reporters, policy-makers, and anyone interested in using datasets from Open Data Toronto's catalogue make an inform decision of what datasets to choose.
+As one of the central hubs for Toronto-related data, we conducted analysis on the data quality of Open Data Toronto's catalogue.
+We found that despite Open Data Toronto's extensive dataset catalogue being accessible and usable, 56% of their datasets are graded bronze and bronze-graded datasets are less likely to be updated the more complete they are.
+However, we also found that metadata fields were less likely to be filled for gold-graded and silver-graded datasets.
+These findings can help reporters, policy-makers, and anyone interested in using datasets from Open Data Toronto's catalogue make an inform decision of what datasets to choose for purposes like journalism and in policy-making.

 ## Setup
 1. Install `uv` by opening your terminal and entering the following command: `curl -LsSf https://astral.sh/uv/install.sh | sh`